The Appalachian State University campus is currently operating under normal conditions.

 Mountaineer Medics is App State’s career development and emergency medical service (EMS) program and part of the services provided to the university community by Environmental Health Safety and Emergency Management (EHS&EM).
-Under the administration of EHS&EM, undergraduate and graduate students with Emergency Medical Technician (EMT) credentials work part-time to provide basic life support services to the App State community during large, special events.
+Under the administration of EHS&EM, undergraduate and graduate students with Emergency Medical Technician (EMT) credentials work part-time to provide basic life support services to the App State community.
 Mountaineer Medics are managed by full-time staff members of the EHS&EM team.

 The program functions as a Basic Life Support (BLS) service in the Watauga County EMS system.
-Mountaineer Medics are a team of App State students who are trained first-responders, and as they work on campus, these students will gain practical experience in the emergency medical field while also increasing our campus community’s access to pre-hospital care.
+Mountaineer Medics are a team of App State students and employees who are certified EMTs.
+As students in the program work on campus, they gain practical experience in the emergency medical field while also helping to increase our campus community’s access to pre-hospital care.

 Enhance your career readiness and gain experience in basic life support and other emergency medical services through practical experience, training, certification and leadership skills development.